amerand/PMOIRED/README.md

 ![banner](banner/banner/banner.001.png)

+## Preamble: using and quoting `PMOIRED`

+This code is still in development and not yet fully documented.
+An article is in preparation describing the algorithms and features of `PMOIRED`.
+Until this refereed article is published, ***if you wish to use 'PMOIRED' in a publication, you should agree to add [me](mailto:amerand@eso.org) as a co-author***.

 ## Overview

 `PMOIRED` is a Python3 module which allows to model astronomical spectro-interferometric data stored in the OIFITS format ([Duvert et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...597A...8D/abstract)).
 Parametric modeling is used to describe the observed scene as blocks such as disks, rings and Gaussians which can be combined and their parameters linked.
 It includes plotting, least-square fitting and bootstrapping estimation of uncertainties.
 For spectroscopic instruments (such as GRAVITY), tools are provided to model spectral lines and correct spectra for telluric lines.